Non-EU citizens - renewal of the residence permit

 After filling out the application form with the help of the mediators, the application always has to be handed in at any post office where there is a “Sportello Amico” counter, within maximum 2/3 days.

 The postal expenses amount to € 30,00.
-You will have to pay again the paying slip of € 70,46 for the issuing of the residence permit electronic card (the paying in slip is given by the cultural mediators at box n.11-12);
+You will have to pay again the paying slip of € 70,46 for the issuing of the residence permit electronic card (the paying in slip is given by the PoliTO Immigration Desk.

 You will be given again an appointment for going to the Immigration Office for being fingerprinted.